How to Write a CV in 2023

 - Job title, either your current position or the one you’re applying for

-- Although not mandatory, you can include your LinkedIn profile or links to online portfolios and relevant work social media accounts
+- LinkedIn profile or links to online portfolios and relevant professional social media accounts (optional)

 STEP 2